kevintan701/quantify701/README.md

 MAX_POSITION_SIZE = 0.10  # Max 10% per position
 ```

-## Notes
+## ⚠️ Important Notes & Disclaimers

-- This is a **paper trading** system - it does not execute real trades
+- **Paper Trading System**: This platform does not execute real trades - it's for analysis and educational purposes only
-- Always test strategies thoroughly before using real money
+- **Not Financial Advice**: All recommendations and insights are generated by algorithms and should not be considered as financial advice
+- **Data Limitations**: Free data sources may have rate limits, delays, or occasional unavailability
-- Market conditions change - regularly review and adjust parameters
+- **Market Conditions**: Market conditions change constantly - regularly review and adjust parameters
-- Free data sources may have rate limits or delays
-- Past performance does not guarantee future results
+- **Past Performance**: Past performance does not guarantee future results
+- **Risk Warning**: Always test strategies thoroughly before using real money.
+Investing involves risk of loss.

-## Key Features in Detail
+## 🔍 Key Features in Detail

 ### Suggested Buy Price Calculation
 The AI calculates suggested entry prices based on: